MarcelKaemper/OpenGL/README.md

-# OpenGL
+# OpenGL Code examples in C
-OpenGL C code examples
+I enjoy playing around with OpenGL and C. I'll upload a few code examples here, it may help somebody.